The History of the National Shrine of The Divine Mercy

-In 1960, ten years after the Marians first broke ground, the Shrine to The Divine Mercy was dedicated — debt free — by Bishop Christopher Weldon, bishop of Springfield, Massachusetts.
+In 1960, ten years after the Marians first broke ground, the Shrine to The Divine Mercy was dedicated — debt free — by The Most Rev. Christopher Weldon, Bishop of Springfield, Massachusetts.

-In addition to Guerrieri's extensive woodwork, it is the Shrine's 36 stained glass windows and two mosaics that give it light and character.
+In addition to Guerrieri's extensive woodwork, the Shrine's 36 stained glass windows and two mosaics that give it light and character.
 Created by artist Fred Leuchs, the various glass and mosaics portray the mercy of God through Scripture.
-The fourteen Stations of the Cross were imported from Spain.
+The 14 Stations of the Cross were imported from Spain.
 The altar is made of Vermont marble and is accented by the emblem of the Sacred Heart.
 It holds the tabernacle for reserving the Eucharist.
-Above the altar stands the Image of Jesus The Divine Mercy surrounded by His Apostles.
-The Apostles figures were hand carved by Ferdinando Perathones of Northern Italy.
+Above the altar stands the Image of Jesus, The Divine Mercy, surrounded by His Apostles.
+The Apostles' figures were handcarved by Ferdinando Perathones of Northern Italy.
 (He also carved the bas relief of St. Faustina in the side chapel dedicated to her.)

-In 1960 the Shrine of The Divine Mercy was dedicated by Bishop Christopher Weldon, bishop of Springfield, Massachusetts.
-And in 1996, the Shrine, built in honor of The Divine Mercy and Mary Immaculate, was honored with the title of National Shrine of The Divine Mercy.
+In 1996, the Shrine, built in honor of The Divine Mercy and Mary Immaculate, was honored with the title of the National Shrine of The Divine Mercy.

-Thousand of pilgrims visit the National Shrine each year either on personal retreat or to join in the celebration of holy, ethnic or specialized days and is open to the public, daily from 9 a.m. to 5 p.m.
+Thousands of pilgrims visit the National Shrine each year, either on personal retreat or to join in the celebration of holy, ethnic, or specialized days.
+The National Shrine is open to the public daily from 9 a.m. to 5 p.m.
 In addition, the Divine Mercy Bookstore and Gift Shop offers an extensive selection of Catholic products to encourage you on your walk of faith.
-The Shrine and the Gift Shop are handicap accessible.
+The National Shrine and the Gift Shop are accessible to the disabled.

-Whether you encounter the message of The Divine Mercy on this web site or by visiting the National Shrine in person, our prayer is that you personally encounter God's great love and mercy.
-As Pope John Paul II said, "There is nothing the world needs more than Divine Mercy."
+Whether you encounter the message of The Divine Mercy on this websit,e or by visiting the National Shrine in person, our prayer is that you personally encounter God's great love and mercy.
+As Pope St. John Paul II said, "There is nothing the world needs more than Divine Mercy."
 (Shrine of The Divine Mercy, Lagiewniki, Poland, June 7, 1997)